stychos/lace/README.md

 # MySQL/MariaDB
 ./build/lace mysql://user:pass@host/database

-# Or start without arguments for connection dialog or to restore previous session (optionally)
+# Or start without arguments to open the connection dialog or restore a previous session
 ./build/lace
 ```